matyasf/stardust-sim-loader/README.md

 It contains the following files:
 - descriptor.json
 - emitterImage_[number].png : The bitmap that is used to render the particles from emitter [number], always in .png format.
 There are always the same number of these as emitters.
-- stardustEmitter_[number].xml : The stardust simulation descriptor for emitter [number].
+- stardustEmitter_[number].json : The stardust simulation descriptor for emitter [number].

  A single project can contain unlimited number of emitters (but a lot of them can negatively impact performance).